+- a. allergies to medication;

 - b. immunization history;

 - c. history of serious illness, serious injury or major surgery;

 - d. developmental history;

 - e. current use of prescribed medication;

-- f. current use of alcohol or non-prescribed drugs; and
+- f. current use of alcohol or nonprescribed drugs; and

 - g. medical history.

-O. Personnel File
+- O. Personnel File

-- 1. A provider shall have a personnel file for each employee which shall contain: - a. application for employment and/or résumé; - b. three reference letters from former employer(s) and personal references or phone notes on such references; - c. any medical examinations required by the provider; - d. documentation of a satisfactory criminal record check from Louisiana State Police as required by R.S.
-46:51.2.
-This check shall be obtained prior to the individual being present in the child residential facility.
-No person who has been convicted of, or pled guilty or nolo contendere to, any offense included in R.S.
-15:587.1, or any offense involving a juvenile victim, shall be eligible to own, operate, and/or be present in any capacity in any licensed child residential facility.
-For any owner or operator, a clear criminal background check in accordance with R.S.
-46:51.2 shall be obtained prior to the issuance of a license or approval of a change of ownership.
-In addition, neither an owner, nor a director shall have a conviction of, or pled guilty or nolo contender to any crime in which an act of fraud or intent to defraud is an element of the offense; - i. any employee who is convicted of or has pled nolo contendere to any crime listed in R.S.
-15:587.1(c) shall not continue employment after such conviction or nolo contendere plea; - e. evidence of applicable professional credentials/certifications according to state law; - f. annual performance evaluations; - g. personnel actions, other appropriate materials, reports and notes relating to the individual's employment with the facility; - h. employee's starting and termination dates; - i. documentation of a state central registry clearance as required in §6962. - 2.
-The staff member shall have reasonable access to his/her file and shall be allowed to add any written statement he/she wishes to make to the file at any time. - 3.
-A provider shall retain the personnel file of an employee for at least three years after the employee's termination of employment. - P. Fund Raising and Publicity - 1.
-A provider shall have a policy regarding participation of clients in activities related to fund raising and publicity. - 2.
-Consent of the client and, if applicable, the legally responsible person shall be obtained prior to participation in fund raising activities. - 3.
-A provider shall have policies and procedures regarding the photographing and audio or audio-visual recording of clients.
+- 1. A provider shall have a personnel file for each employee which shall contain:

+- a. application for employment and/or résumé;

+b. three reference letters from former employer(s) and personal references or phone notes on such references;

+c. any medical examinations required by the provider;

+d. documentation of a satisfactory fingerprint-based criminal record check for each staff person through the FBI as noted in Section 6966.C and/or Section 6966.D, as applicable and required by R.S.
+46:51.2.;

+- e. evidence of applicable professional credentials/certifications according to state law; - f. annual performance evaluations;

+g. personnel actions, other appropriate materials, reports and notes relating to the individual's employment with the facility;

+- h. employee's starting and termination dates; - i. documentation of a state central registry clearance as required in §6962.

+2. The staff member shall have reasonable access to his/her file and shall be allowed to add any written statement he/she wishes to make to the file at any time.

+3. A provider shall retain the personnel file of an employee for at least three years after the employee's termination of employment.

+P. Fund Raising and Publicity

+1. A provider shall have a policy regarding participation of clients in activities related to fund raising and publicity.

+2. Consent of the client and, if applicable, the legally responsible person shall be obtained prior to participation in fund raising activities.

+3. A provider shall have policies and procedures regarding the photographing and audio or audio-visual recording of clients.

-- 4. The written consent of the client and, if applicable, the legally responsible person shall be obtained before the client is photographed or recorded for research or program publicity purposes. - 5.
-All photographs and recordings shall be used in a manner which respects the dignity and confidentiality of the client. - Q. Representation at Hearings.
-A provider shall, when allowed by law, have a representative present at all judicial, educational or administrative hearings which address the status of the client in care of the provider. - R. Facility, Staff, Client and Records Accessibility - 1.
-The provider shall allow representatives of DCFS access to the facility, the children, and all files and records at any time during hours of operation and/or anytime a child is present.
+4. The written consent of the client and, if applicable, the legally responsible person shall be obtained before the client is photographed or recorded for research or program publicity purposes.

+5. All photographs and recordings shall be used in a manner which respects the dignity and confidentiality of the client.

+Q. Representation at Hearings.
+A provider shall, when allowed by law, have a representative present at all judicial, educational or administrative hearings which address the status of the client in care of the provider.

+R. Facility, Staff, Client and Records Accessibility

+1. The provider shall allow representatives of DCFS access to the facility, the children, and all files and records at any time during hours of operation and/or anytime a child is present.
 DCFS staff shall be allowed to interview any staff member or child as determined necessary by DCFS.
 DCFS representatives shall be admitted immediately and without delay, and shall be given free access to all areas of a facility, including its grounds.
 If any portion of a facility is set aside for private use by the facility's owner, DCFS representatives shall be permitted to verify that no child is present in that portion and that the private areas are inaccessible to children.
 If as a result of a preliminary investigation, or other DCFS inspection, DCFS determines that one or more safety issues exists, DCFS may require implementation of a safety intervention plan.
 In such a case, the provider shall cooperate and adhere to any written safety intervention as determined, enumerated, and mandated by DCFS staff.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
 36:477 and R.S.
-46:1401 et seg.
+46:1401 et seq.